EENI Global Business School

 The objectives of the subject “Introduction to International Transport and Logistics” are:

-5. To analyze the main documents of the FIATA
+5. To analyze the main FIATA documents

 Maritime Transport, Bill of Lading (BL)